By Kristin Kulpinski

 Mobile apps are connecting freelance workers to their next job.
 Over the last five years, gig labor exploded when these services made themselves available through apps as well as on one’s browser.
 Apps like TaskRabbit and grocery store apps give large businesses a means to hire temporary labor.
 These temporary jobs provide hiring workers for a task that will have a fluctuating number of required workers.
 Therefore, large businesses can use them for staff members with uncertain/undefined working hours.
 Small companies can use temporary labor to make odds and ends meet.

 Omnichannel Business is the Future

 Businesses are looking for the next step in their progress with the digital age.
-For many retail stores, that looks like creating an omnichannel business and forging a seamless consumer journey between platforms while designing a personalized experience.
+Many retail stores look like creating an omnichannel business and forging a seamless consumer journey between platforms while designing a personalized experience.
 These apps are available to download onto a desktop/laptop.
 This creates a seamless part of that clean interface for the consumer.
-Now their information and settings can be the same no matter which device they choose to access it by.
+Their information and settings can be the same no matter which device they choose to access it by.
 No matter the category, businesses should be using apps to showcase their brand personality.

 Best Practice When Hiring Temporary Labor

 Transparency with employees is paramount.
 Be specific about why you are hiring certain freelancers and whether or not they will be a one-time hire or on a more long-term contract.
 Temporary labor includes consultants who expect a certain level of professionalism.
 Regardless of the level of expertise, workers will be put off by changing objectives or shifting prices.
 Be straightforward and outline the end goals before you start the contract.
 This will alleviate many hiccups down the line.